UIElement Docs Version 0.12.2

 The asJSON() parser requires a fallback object as parameter as {} probably won't match the type you're expecting.

-Accessing Sub-elements within the Component
+🔗 Accessing Sub-elements

-this.first(selector) Selects the first matching element inside the component.
+first(selector, ...fns) Selects the first matching element inside the component and applies the given setup functions.

-this.all(selector) Selects all matching elements inside the component.
+all(selector, ...fns) Selects all matching elements inside the component and applies the given setup functions.

 js